Hi Bold Bakers!

 Traditional Irish Soda Bread has a particular look, but do you know what it is?
 The marking on top is a cross.
 It comes from blessing the bread before baking.
 Also you poke a hole in each corner of the loaf to release the fairies that can curse your bread if not released.

 A few notes about Buttermilk : Buttermilk is a must in this recipe and can’t be left out.
 The main reason is the buttermilk chemically reacts with the baking soda to make the bread rise.
 The buttermilk adds lovely flavor to your bread.
 Some people worry about tasting the acid buttermilk but once it’s bake you can’t taste it at all.
 If you can’t buy buttermilk, the next best things is you can make it.
-My Buttermilk recipe is below in the notes of the bread recipe.
+You can find my easy Buttermilk Substitute recipe as a great addition to this recipe and many others.

 Tips for a perfect loaf of Soda Bread: Start out by mixing your bread dough in a large bowl so you have space to mix your dough, which will reduce the chances of you over-mixing and toughening your bread.